Freelance Websites

 Having another job or source of income rather than relying wholly on freelancing while starting gives you the chance to be selective on what jobs to take and which ones to turn down.
 It puts you in a position to choose the jobs that will pay enough to justify your time investment.
 You also get to work on gigs that you are genuinely interested in.

-Having no other source of income while starting your freelance career will Se you slaving away on boring and poorly paid jobs.
+Having no other source of income while starting your freelance career will see you slaving away on boring and poorly paid jobs.

 6. Improve your skills

-The best way to convince prospective clients that you are worth price, or justify your high rated is to show them that you have the highly demanded skills that they are after.
+The best way to convince prospective clients that you are worth the price or justify your high rate is to show them that you have the highly demanded skills that they are after.

 7. Decide how much you will charge

-The rate accompanying your profile, coupled with your skillset, is a crucial aspect in determining your perceived value.
+The rate accompanying your profile, coupled with your skillset, is crucial in determining your perceived value.
 Make sure you are charging a price that you are comfortable with.
-A rate which is enough to make a comfortable living out of.
+A rate that is enough to make a comfortable living out of.

 Remember that most clients won’t mind paying higher rates to freelancers who give them a fantastic first impression that convinces them of their ability to deliver high-quality work.